Thursday, April 28, 2011

 The headboard was a freebie from a church give-away.
 We actually got 2 of the same style.
 One went to Tenor and the other to Soprano.
 Another look at his new bedding.
 (With all of the snuggles at the bottom of the bed!)
 I thought about trying to convince him to get rid of all except maybe 1 or 2 and then realized that if my almost 9-year old is still cool with having stuffed animals, I'll go with it.
 I'd rather he be into stuffed animals than growing up too fast.
 Although in the middle of the night, when his long legs push one out and it hits the floor with a loud thump and wakes me up, I tend to reconsider.

 Next to his bed, we put 2 stacking bookshelves (left over from Bass's post-college apartment dwelling days).
 They hold a ton of books for our bookworm and most of his toy bins.
 We organize toys into these 2 different size bins by type or category.
 He has Lincoln Logs, K*nex, balls, Hot Wheels, plastic safari animals, a car race set, a train set, a shooting gun game, and 2 bins of 'assorted' toys.
-All of his little treasures that don't have enough for their own bin or that don't stay too long in our house (aka McDonalds toys).
+All of his little treasures that don't have enough for their own bin or that don't stay too long in our house (aka McDonald's toys).

 Evidence of my bookworm!
 He has bookmarks in 6 books, just on this shelf.
 I'm not sure if he finishes the book and leaves the bookmark or if he just starts a new one and never finishes any.
 Either way, I'm glad he loves to read!

 On the wall between his bookshelves and desk, we hung this print that I got on sale at Hobby Lobby.
 The colors pick up on the bedspread and the horses made me think of long-ago explorers or settlers who tamed the Wild West.
-The verse (Proverbs 3:5-6), which is my verse for the year, is a constant reminder of how Timothy can live his life.
+The verse (Proverbs 3:5–6), which is my verse for the year, is a constant reminder of how Tenor can live his life.
 A funny story, in trying to decide where to hang it, I was having trouble figuring it out.
-Timothy insisted that he be able to see it from his bed so it ended up in the middle of this wall.
+Tenor insisted that he be able to see it from his bed so it ended up in the middle of this wall.
 I might add some small prints on either side down the road but it looks okay for now.

 Traveling around the room, we come to his desk.
 (Which, yes, was cleaned off so I could take pictures.
 My boy is a paper pack rat.
 Must be a genetic mutation.
 LOL) We found this piece at a second-hand store and then found the chair at another re-uzit shop for only $12.
 This holds more books, CDs in another basket from daddy's office, notepads, bookmarks, and pencils in yet another repurposed basket, and some more boy treasures.

-On top is his baseball mitt which will probably head to the garage soon.
+On top is his baseball mitt, which will probably head to the garage soon.
 It was a Christmas gift and couldn't be utilized during our cold and wet winter.
 The globe was a $10 find at Christmas Tree Shops and also a Christmas gift.

 On the wall next to his desk are a print I found at Goodwill for $3 and a memo board that I made using a piece of plywood, batting, fabric from my stash, some ribbon, and upholstery tacks.
 Filled with more paper treasures.

 The last stop on the tour is the uber tiny closet.
-Poor boy---he's older but got the smaller extra bedroom (a cozy 13' x 9') because sissy needed the bigger closet.
+Poor boy—he's older but got the smaller extra bedroom (a cozy 13' x 9') because sissy needed the bigger closet.
 He hasn't complained at all!

 It's small but we're able to fit everything in that needs to be there.